adaltas/node-nikita/docs/content/action/tools/events.md

 Events messages don't need to respect any particular structure unless you use an event name reserved internally by Nikita.
 No validation will occur.

-Refers to the [`tools.log`](/current/action/tools/log) function for a more sophisticated mechanism, it internally relies on `tools.event`.
+Refers to the [`tools.log`](/current/action/tools/log) function for a more sophisticated mechanism, it internally relies on `tools.events`.
 It provides context information to the event listener such as the module name where the event occurred, the logging level, etc.

 ## Usage